 Cyber Risk Management

-Managing cyber risks through insurance is relatively new.
+In recent years, the demand for cyber insurance has increased significantly in response to sharply heightened risk awareness.
+However, managing cyber risks through insurance is relatively new.
 Although the market for cyber liability insurance is off to a good start, it is expected to grow dramatically over time as business gradually become more aware that current business policies do not adequately cover cyber risks.
 With each announcement of a system failure leading to a significant business loss, the awareness grows.
 This growing awareness has stimulated demand for cyber liability insurance products.

 As data breaches occur more frequently, there are additional pressures for business to step up efforts to protect the personal information in their possession.
 Cyber-attacks may come from nation states, terrorists, criminals, activists, external opportunists and company insiders (both intentional and unintentional).
-Cyber criminals attack to gain some type of political, military or economic advantage.
+Cybercriminals attack to gain some type of political, military or economic advantage.
 They usually steal money or information that can eventually be monetized, such as credit card numbers, health records, personal identification information and tax returns.

 Cyber risks include: